Eligibility & Recruitment

 Our recruitment process is comprehensive and competitive to ensure we vet the best people.
-You'll undergo checks, assessments, evaluations and interviews.
+You'll undergo checks, assessments, evaluations and interviews to determine if you're a fit for the job.

-Once you've checked the eligibility requirements, you can begin the application process.
-While going through the application, you will be asked to provide your:
+Once you've checked the eligibility requirements, you can begin your application.
+While going through the application, you will be asked to provide the following information where relevant:

-You will also need to upload the following supporting documents:
+You will need to upload the following supporting documents:

 All the documents you submit will need to be certified copies.
 A certified copy is a photocopied version of your original document that has been stamped, dated, and signed as a ‘true copy’ by an authorised person (e.g. Justice of the Peace, Public Servant, Pharmacist, Nurse, etc.).